eda-ricercatore/admin-notes/skill-set/higher-end-roles/compiler-design-n-prog-analy.md

 	- 9) Experience with the parallel programming domain OpenMP is a plus.
 	- 10) Experience in parallel computing domains like (multi-core, GPGPU, SIMD, MIMD etc) is a plus.
 + skill set:
+	- Flex-Logix Inference Software team is looking for Inference Software Compiler Engineers to be a part of its excellent team responsible for the Infer-X Model Compiler.
+The compiler generates Verilog Code for the Flex-Logix eFPGA platform which controls the nnMAX/TPU computation blocks and memory connections.
+This is an exceptional opportunity to develop the technology that breathes life into AI inferencing solutions targeting systems in medical, industrial, automotive and other Enterprise edge applications.
+	- In this role, you will be responsible for developing highly optimized libraries fundamental to the operation of the AI accelerator.
+You'll be working with multiple software teams, deep learning scientists, and hardware designers, to implement the features needed to accelerate the next generation of machine learning algorithms.
+	- If you're a collaborative engineer or scientist who has a passion for innovation, solving challenging technical problems and doing impactful work you need to join the team at Flex Logix!
+	- Collaborate with the applications, softlogic, architecture, and compiler teams to determine low-latency, high-throughput schemes for executing neural networks on our ML accelerator.
+	- Understand low level operator/algorithm implementation and develop APIs to invoke individual operators at the graph level.
+	- Make minor modifications to operator/algorithm implementations.
+	- Devise unit tests for new deep learning models.
+	- Evaluate the performance of the neural network on silicon.
+	- Design and develop supporting libraries that run some neural network operators on CPUs.
+	- Diagnose and fix performance and integration issues across the software stack using simulators and hardware.
+	- BS or higher in computer/software engineering, electrical engineering, or related field.
+	- 2+ years commercial development or equivalent hands-on experience.
+	- Highly proficient in C/C++.
+	- Strong mastery of data structures and algorithms, especially graph data structures.
+	- Experience developing and/or analyzing algorithms.
+	- Experience with modern C++ (e.g. C++17).
+	- Ability to prototype complex systems with scripting languages such as Python.
+	- An ability to learn rapidly in order to solve complex problems.
+	- Proficient at using objective oriented programming (OOP) design principles.
+	- Experience with design or verification of digital systems using verilog or RTL.
+	- Experience writing applications for SIMD processors or accelerators like GPUs or FPGAs.
+	- Strong understanding of computer architecture.
+	- Familiarity with analyzing machine learning networks using a Deep Learning framework (e.g. Pytorch, Tensorflow, etc.).
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.